 Running on a treadmill is great for all fitness levels.
-You can so easily customize the intensity by increasing incline or slowing down your walk!
+You can so easily customize the intensity by increasing incline or slowing down your pace to a walk!

 When you’re getting started with running there is no better plan to follow than Couch to 5K.

 But if you’re already doing some running and just looking to mix things up or improve your fitness, we’re going to dive in to some great workouts.
 First let’s cover some key basics to treadmill training to help prevent injuries.

 The biggest treadmill mistake for beginners is running too far forward.